 Blue tea possesses sedative and uretic properties, enhances blood-flow, and helps tolerating the heat.
 It has positive effect on vision helping to clean eye vessels, cleans blood and strengthens sides of the vessels, helps to relieve stress and tiredness, enhances memory, soothes skin and makes it smooth and soft.

 Thai Blue Tea is very helpful in improving immune system, normalizing metabloizm and inner organs work, improving hair by making it grow faster, preventing hair fall, and even grey hair appearance.

-This month Delivery World shipped consignment of Blue Tea from Bangkok to Moscow by airfreight, which made us learn more about this magic drink, and hopefully will make you want to taste this tea that is so highly valued by Thailand visitors from all over the world, and will be shortly available in Moscow shops and cafes.Back to news list
+This month Delivery World shipped consignment of Blue Tea from Bangkok by airfreight, which made us learn more about this magic drink, and hopefully will make you want to taste this tea that is so highly valued by Thailand visitors from all over the world, and will be shortly available in Moscow shops and cafes.Back to news list